Shanel-A/TeamMaker/README.md

 # TeamMaker
-A console app using Java for making teams.
+A console app using Java for making teams made in 2021.
 It consists of 2 teams: Basketball and Volleyball.
 - Max Basketball Members: 2
 - Max Volleyball Members: 3
 - Age Requirement for Basketball: 18-21